In 1995, following the steady and substantial increase in the scope

 foundations, and various funds managed by the Academy.

-- Research grants for hospital-based physician-researchers
+- Research grants for physician-scientists in hospitals

-- A program to support research infrastructure within the framework of the program for individual research grants
+- Support programs for making research infrastructure accessible, within the framework of the program for individual research grants